Sami Mohammad: Career

 Before leaving for the USA to study further, The Kuwaiti University deputized him as a visiting artist to teach tutorials in visual arts.
-While Mohammad was in the USA, he start working on his first major collection called Curves.
+While Mohammad was in the USA, he started working on his first major collection called Curves.
 After completing his education, he returned to Kuwait in 1976.
 On his return, he started working on Before birth, "After birth" and "Motherhood".
 In 1978, he was selected to represent Kuwait at the Kuwaiti Artists Exhibition in Paris and later represented Kuwait at the Tenth International Sculpture conference held in Toronto.
 Upon returning from the conference, he began work on his Box series and subsequently started focusing on mankind and humans as the subject of his sculptures and arts.

-He held his first travelling exhibition in 1994, which included both paintings and sculptures.
+Mohammad held his first travelling exhibition in 1994, which included both paintings and sculptures.
 The exhibition opened in Sharjah, organized by Department of Culture and Information, Directorate of Arts, then moved to Abu Dhabi, Kuwait, Italy and participated in Bodova International Biennial on sculpture.
 Mohammad closed his studio at The Free Atelier in 1999.

 The National Council for Culture, Arts and Letters commissioned him to design the State of Kuwait Merit Award Trophy and was later commissioned to design and execute the golden medal and trophy of The National Achievement Award.
 In the early 2000s, The Museum of Contemporary Art in Sharjah dedicated a separate wing for his artworks which are exhibited on long-term basis.

 Mohammad's work was presented at 55th Venice Biennale in 2013, the first time that Kuwait participated in the event.
 Titled "National Works" and curated by Ala Younis, the pavilion's show featured a bronze bust of Sheikh Abdullah Al-Salem Al-Sabah, a fiberglass copy of the extended arm of Sheikh Sabah Al-Salem Al-Sabah (1989), in addition to series of drawings and photographs excavated from the Mohammad's studio.
 Both works were references produced for unique pieces produced by the artist in previous commissions in 1971 and 1988 respectively.